 - To make this recipe gluten-free, substitute the all-purpose flour with Bob's 1-1 gluten-free flour.

 - Kala namak is a type of salt that gives tofu an egg-like taste.
 Not required, but highly recommended!

 - Firm tofu is necessary for this recipe.
 Silken tofu will not firm up when baking.

 - This recipe is freezer-friendly.
-Once baked and cooled, cut into slices and put in a freezer-safe bag or container, or freeze the whole quiche.
+Once baked and cooled, cut into slices and put in a freezer-safe bag or container, or freeze the whole quiche for up to 2 months.
 To reheat, bake at 350 degrees for 20-30 minutes until heated through.
 Bake times will vary based on if the quiche is cut into slices or left whole.

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!

 DID YOU LIKE THIS RECIPE?
 GIVE IT A STAR RATING BELOW!